Now a published book from Chalice Press! Order copies of the devotional journal from Chalice Press or wherever books are sold. Find it on Amazon.

 Colors of Hope began in the spring of 2020 in the heat of the COVID-19 pandemic as a podcast series.

-In its second year, this podcast series features reflections from queer faith leaders that explore a lectionary text alongside colors + themes from Gilbert Baker’s original Pride flag.
+Continued for a second year in 2021, the podcast series features reflections from queer faith leaders that explore a lectionary text alongside colors + themes from Gilbert Baker’s original Pride flag.

 Subscribe to Colors of Hope (COH) wherever you listen to your podcasts!
 Want each week’s podcast delivered to your inbox?
 Sign up here for the 9-week series.

 Ready to listen?
-Scroll to Colors of Hope Volume II.
+Scroll to Colors of Hope Podcast Volume II.